kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

 ## Links
 Links are essential in HATEOAS-driven APIs, providing navigational controls for clients to interact with resources dynamically.
 They allow clients to discover actions and related resources through embedded links instead of hardcoding API endpoints, promoting a flexible client-server architecture.

-In HAL (Hypertext Application Language), links are included in a `_links` section of the JSON representation.
+In HAL, links are included in a `_links` section of the JSON representation.
 Each link consists of a relation  that describes the nature of the link and a URL (`href`) that points to the related resource or action.

 ### Overview of Links in HATEOAS